geovannewashington/geovannewashington/README.md

 # Welcome. 🪽

-I’m an aspiring general-purpose computer enthusiast with a current focus on web programming.
+I’m an aspiring general-purpose computing enthusiast with a current focus on web programming.
 I also enjoy low-level programming, Unix environments, tooling, systems, and graphics programming.
 If I hadn’t been born poor, I’d probably spend all my time doing recreational programming and playing with math — no, really.

 I’m a Systems Analysis & Development student and a former engineering student at a federal university.
 I write on Medium about what I learn and stream daily study sessions.